 Originally named Boggastow in Nipmuck Territory, then part of Medfield, Medway was settled in 1657 when an increasing number of colonists settled the land west of the Charles River.
 The settlement grew enough that by 1712 the Massachusetts General Court was petitioned to create a separate town; Medway was incorporated on October 25, 1713 and the decision to immediately build its own church was made at town meeting on November 23, 1713.

-Volume transcribed in 1876 from earlier records, approximately 1772.
-The volume contains the Articles of Covenant and numerous empty pages.
+This record consists of a bound volume transcribed in 1876 from earlier records dating to approximately 1772.
+The volume contains the "Articles of Covenant" and numerous empty pages.

 Special ThanksNational Endowment for the Humanities: Exploring the human endeavor.